aws-samples/foundation-models-token-profiling-for-multi-tenant-on-amazon-bedrock/README.md

-# Amazon Bedrock Token Profiling for Multi-Tenant Environments
+# Amazon Bedrock Token Profiling for Multi-tenancy

 This repository provides a scalable and cost-effective solution for implementing token profiling in multi-tenant environments using Amazon Bedrock.
 It addresses the unique challenges of multi-tenancy while offering robust usage and token cost tracking mechanisms.